 You'll need to pass the three theory exams before you can sit the MRCPCH Clinical exam.

-There is no exit examination at the end of Level 3 training.
-But before you complete training and move on to your first consultant post, you'll sit an assessment called RCPCH START.
-START stands for Specialty Trainee Assessment of Readiness for Tenure, and it's a formative assessment that tests your abilities relating to clinical decision-making as a new consultant.
+There is no exit examination at the end training.
+However, before you complete training and move on to your first consultant post, you'll sit an assessment called RCPCH START.
+START stands for Specialty Trainee Assessment of Readiness for Tenure, and it's an entirely formative assessment that tests your abilities relating to clinical decision-making as a new consultant.
 It will help you address any gaps that you may have in your training.

-At Level 3 training (ST6-ST8), paediatric trainees may choose to move into the hugely varied area of general paediatrics, or to apply for training in one of 17 paediatric sub-specialties.
+During Specialty Training (ST5-ST7), paediatric trainees may choose to train in the hugely varied area of general paediatrics, or to apply for a more specific training programme, in one of the 17 paediatric sub-specialties.

-Those who complete an approved programme of sub-specialty training are eligible to enter on the GMC Specialist Register as a Paediatrician with a sub-specialty.
+Those who complete one of these approved programmes of sub-specialty training are eligible to enter on the GMC Specialist Register as a Paediatrician with a sub-specialty.

 The CSACs (College Specialty Advisory Committees) oversee the development and delivery of sub-specialty training in the UK.
-These groups of senior sub-specialty consultants are also involved in the recruitment process, first signing off of the posts that are advertised, then sitting on the shortlisting and interview panels.
+These groups of senior sub-specialty consultants are also involved in the recruitment process, signing off of the posts that are advertised and sitting on the shortlisting and interview panels.

 Special interest (SPIN) Modules

-As a general paediatrician, you can gain additional experience and training in a specific area of the paediatric specialty by taking a Special Interest (SPIN) module.
+As a general paediatrician, you can gain additional experience and training in a specific area of a paediatric sub-specialty by taking a Special Interest (SPIN) module.
 We offer two types of SPIN:

-- SPIN in training for level 3 trainees - additional training and experience in a clinical area, which you complete in 12 to 18 months of clinical time.
+- SPIN in training for Specialty Trainees (ST5 - ST7) - additional training and experience in a clinical area, which you complete in 12 to 18 months of clinical time.
 If you do a SPIN module and complete your training, you can apply for posts as a General Paediatrician with a special expertise

 - Post completion SPIN for paediatricians on the GMC specialist register - additional training or experience, which you complete usually over a 12 month to five-year period, whilst working as a consultant